U.S. Route 322 in Pennsylvania: History

-In 1957, US 322 was routed onto a limited-access bypass of West Chester to the north and east.
-As a result, US 322 Bus. replaced the US 322 designation through West Chester.
+In 1957, the West Chester Bypass was constructed, which routed US 322 around the borough of West Chester to the north and east, then terminating south of the borough.
+As a result, US 322 Bus. replaced the US 322 designation through downtown West Chester.
+The bypass was originally constructed as a limited-access two-lane highway with a mix of at-grade intersections and graded interchanges, with bridges and overpasses built to accommodate a second carriageway for four lanes.
+In 1971, the US 202 freeway that ran to King of Prussia had been completed, which connected to the West Chester Bypass northeast of the borough and routed US 202 with US 322 on a concurrency through the remainder of the bypass.
+As a result, the segment of the bypass from the US 202 connection to its terminus south of the borough was widened to four lanes, and all at-grade intersections on this segment were either removed or converted to graded interchanges, with the exception of the intersection with Matlack Street.
+The segment of the bypass from the US 202 connection to Downingtown Pike northwest of the borough remains a two-lane expressway with some at-grade interchanges, along with a freeway-grade speed limit of 55 mph.

+In 1959, a median was installed from the West Chester Bypass to US 1.

 In 1970, the highway was rerouted to bypass Curwensville to the north, replacing a section of PA 410.

 In 1970, the designation was realigned to its current alignment between Luthersburg and Clearfield.

 In 1974, much of the road near New Jersey was routed onto limited access expressways onto the Commordore Barry Bridge, replacing a ferry.

 In 1975, the Mount Nittany Expressway was opened between Macedonia and the Pfautz Valley Road interchange opened.
 In 1976, the section was opened of I-81 from Cameron Street to Progress Avenue.
 By 1985, the rest of the road was opened, completing the work.

-In 1984, the Hummelestown Bypass was upgraded into a Expressway.
+In 1984, the Hummelestown Bypass was upgraded into an expressway.
 This followed with the Cornwall Bypass in 1991.
 And a few other sections in 2000.

 Construction began on the Arch Rock interchange to upgrade it from a half-diamond to full-diamond interchange to provide access for both directions in April 2002 and was completed in Fall 2003.

 The $19.1 million rehabilitation of the interchange with Business US 22 began in early 2003 and finished in 2005.
 It included roadway widening.

 In December 2007, construction to convert the section of US 22/US 322 through the Lewistown Narrows from a two-lane highway to a divided, limited-access four-lane highway was completed.

-In 2011, construction was completed on improvements to the Commodroe Barry Bridge approach.
+In 2011, construction was completed on improvements to the Commodore Barry Bridge approach.